5anthosh/oops/README.md

 [![GoDoc](https://godoc.org/github.com/5anthosh/oops?status.svg)](https://godoc.org/github.com/5anthosh/oops)

 oops makes errors in Go traceable.
-It provies traceback function to get more information when you return error from the function
+It provides traceback function to get more information when you return error from the function

 > The convention says that an error should either be handled (whatever that means) or returned to the caller.
 > But with more abstraction, it is difficult to find where the error got originated